ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </div>
 ```

 That's it!
-Since `accordion.open` is a reactive value, we can change the `open` state to be a derived value which updates when `accordion.open` changes.
 As you can see from the example, you can also store reactive state in context.
 Let's take a step back and explain this code because it's very important to understand:

 ```ts:example
 // why this?